Zenbilli Ali Cemali Efendi: Legacy

-Zenbilli Ali Cemali Efendi was known for his philanthropy and had mosques, masjids and schools built in different parts of Istanbul.
+Zenbilli Ali Cemali Efendi was known for his philanthropy and had mosques and schools built in different parts of Istanbul.
 While Alaca Mescid was on Tersane street in Galata, it was demolished in 1957 when Azapkapı street was opened.
 Mufti Ali (Zenbilli Ali) Efendi Mosque is in the Küçük Mustafa Paşa district.
-It was built as a masjid and turned into a mosque in 932 (1525–26).
+It was built in 932 (1525–26).
 The single-domed, square planned Ali Cemali Efendi School was built on Zeyrek Slope between 1523 and 1525.
 Mufti Hamam, destroyed in 1960, was located near the Mufti Ali Mosque in the Fatih Kadı Fountain.
-The income of this bath was donated to the mosque, masjid and school mentioned above.
+The income of this bath was donated to the mosque and school mentioned above.
 Muhyiddin Mehmed Şah Efendi (Molla Çelebi), one of the sons of Zenbilli Ali Efendi, is the author of Târîh-i Âl-i Osman, and Ruhi Çelebi is the author of another Tevârîh-i Âl-i Osman.
 Fudayl Çelebi, on the other hand, is a scholar who has various poetic and prose works.
 Cemaleddin Mehmed (Cemal Çelebi) worked as a judge and governor, and his daughter Sitti Şah Hatun had a mosque and madrasah built in Istanbul.